Ran4/dotfiles/vim/bundle/LanguageClient-neovim/INSTALL.md

 > If you don't want to use pre-built binaries, specify branch `next` and `make
 > release` as post action after plugin installation and update. e.g., `Plug
 > 'autozimu/LanguageClient-neovim', {'branch': 'next', 'do': 'make release'}`.

+> Android is not supported using the `install.sh` script.

 Choose steps matching your plugin manager.